-Application of the legislation
+Application of the Legislation

-- 14. A request to remove a company from the register of companies under section 318(1)(d) of the Companies Act 1993 can be made by: - a shareholder authorised by shareholders' special resolution; or - the board of directors; or - any other person required or permitted by the constitution to do so. - 15.
-It is clear from section 318(2)(a) and (b) of the Companies Act 1993 that at the time a request for removal is made under section 318(1)(d) of the Companies Act 1993 any surplus assets must have already been distributed. - 16.
-The function of paragraph (b) of the definition of "liquidation" in the Income Tax Act is to set out the period when anything may occur on liquidation.
-Subparagraph (i) of paragraph (b) defines the period.
-The beginning of the period is most important and starts with "a step that is legally necessary to achieve liquidation".
+- 15. A request to remove a company from the register of companies under s 318(1)(d) of the Companies Act 1993 can be made by: - a shareholder authorised by shareholders' special resolution; or - the board of directors; or - any other person required or permitted by the constitution to do so. - 16.
+It is clear from s 318(2) of the Companies Act 1993 that at the time a request for removal is made any surplus assets must have already been distributed. - 17.
+The function of para (b) of the definition of "liquidation" is to set out the period when anything may occur on liquidation.
+Paragraph (b) (i) defines the period.
+The beginning of the period is most important and para (b) (i) provides that it starts with "a step that is legally necessary to achieve liquidation".
 This puts the focus on the first steps.
-Subparagraph (ii) limits the "anything occurring on liquidation" to things occurring within that period that are for the purpose of enabling liquidation.
-Things that occur for another purpose will not occur "on liquidation".
+Paragraph (b) (ii) limits "anything occurring on liquidation" to things occurring within that period that are "for the purpose of enabling liquidation".
+Things that occur for another purpose will not occur "on liquidation". - 18.
+The importance of determining the first step legally necessary to achieve liquidation is highlighted when determining the tax treatment of capital distributions made on a short-form liquidation.
+Capital distributions may not be dividends for tax purposes when they are made "on the liquidation" of a company under s CD 26. - 19.
+Under s CD 3, the term "dividends" includes a wide variety of payments, distributions and transactions that essentially transfer value to shareholders.
+Sections CD 26(1) and (2) exclude from being a dividend any amounts distributed to shareholders that are essentially subscribed capital ("available subscribed capital per share") and capital gains ("available capital distribution amount") where the amounts are distributed "on the liquidation of the company".